 But, how do I know so much about pregnant bellies?

 Hi — I’m Hilary — The Pregnancy Nurse 👩⚕️.
-I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 Not only have I seen THOUSANDS of pregnant bellies, but I have also talked with a LOT of moms about what to expect from their belly, as well as being pregnant three times of my own.
+I have been a nurse since 1997 and I have 20 years of Labor and Delivery nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 Not only have I seen THOUSANDS of pregnant bellies, but I have also talked with a LOT of moms about what to expect from their belly, as well as being pregnant three times of my own.
 I’m an expert on pregnant bellies.

 This (or any article on The Pregnancy Nurse) should be taken as medical advice, this purely educational.
 Please talk with your provider about your specific needs and circumstances.